What makes a good logo?

 What are the golden rules of logo design?

-How do I create a professional logo?
+How do I create a professional look?

 Bad logos can be a number of things.
 Most bad logos, however, are too loud, too bright, over complicated, and have no relevance to a businesses’ brand.